For our 100th Mobilise Moment* we were keen to capture the wisdom, knowledge and experience of our community. We asked

 1. Identify as a carer

 So many of us struggle with the label of ‘carer’.
-But at some point we realise that the 'label' opens up support, connection and awareness.
+But at some point, we realise that the 'label' opens up support with our GPs when we register, connection with others in similar positions and awareness.
 Both within ourselves and in our community.

 “I wish I’d seen myself as a carer from the point my husband was diagnosed.
 That was when I had time to think through how we were going to do this.”